upperlinecode/rn-05-stack-navigation/README.md

 1. On a web app, you'd use anchor (`<a>`) tags to navigate.
 This tag would push the route to the top of the browser's history stack.
 We can use [React Navigation's navigation prop](https://reactnavigation.org/docs/navigating) to navigate to a new screen in a similar manner.
 By calling `navigation.navigate` and providing it with the name of a screen, you're be able to navigate to a new screen.
 This `navigation` prop is provided to every screen component.
 To use the `navigation` object in a component that isn't a screen, use the `useNavigation` hook.

-2. In `ProductsScreen/index.js`, note the structure of the component.
-We'll need to handle navigation at some point in either the `ProductsScreen` component or the `ProductCard` component.
-Fortunately, we have a few options!
+2. In `ProductsScreen`, note the structure of the component.
+We'll need to either write a navigation function and pass it down to the `ProductCard`, where the user's touch is detected, or in the `ProductCard` directly.
 Write a function in either component that calls `navigation.navigate`.
 In `ProductsScreen`, the `navigation` object will be passed down as a prop from the `Stack.Screen` component.
 In `ProductCard`, you'll need to import `{ useNavigation }` from `@react-navigation/native`.
 Pass the function you write to the `onPress` prop of the `Pressable` component in `ProductCard`, to be called whenever the `ProductCard` is tapped.

 3. The `navigation.navigate` method takes two arguments: the name of the screen being navigated to and parameters to pass to the screen.
 Pass the screen name `'Details'` and the object `product` to the `navigate.navigate` function.
 (This will be the same `product` passed to each `ProductCard`.)